ssube/onnx-web/docs/user-guide.md

   - does not require an account
 - `https://`
   - any other HTTPS source
+- `../models/.cache/your-model.safetensors`
+  - relative or absolute paths

-If the model's `source` does not include a file extension like `.safetensors` or `.ckpt`, make sure to indicate the file format using the `format` key.
+If the model is a single file and the `source` does not include a file extension like `.safetensors` or `.ckpt`, make sure to indicate the file format using the `format` key.
+You do not need to provide the `format` for directories and models from the HuggingFace hub.

 ## Tabs